 Each year's hurricane season, June 1st through November 30th, poses a new threat to coastal homeowners and residents.
-The National Hurricane Center in Coral Gables, Florida, predicts storm movements 72 hours in advance and usually gives 24 to 36 hours' notice for a hurricane watch and 18 to 24 hours' notice for a hurricane warning.
+The National Hurricane Center in Coral Gables, Florida, predicts storm movements 72 hours in advance and usually gives 72 hours' notice for a hurricane watch and 36 hours' notice for a hurricane warning.